arjenpdevries/arjenpdevries.github.io/_posts/2020/2020-03-27-inaugural.md

 Apart from pure scientific research, I plan to write about the joys of programming and running systems yourself, usually drawn from my own experience at home and work, using Linux and learning Rust.

-Posts can be written in Dutch or English.
+Posts are in English, or, occasionally, in Dutch.

 [informagus]:  https://informagus.nl/             "Informagus: IR @ Radboud University"
 [spinque]:     https://www.spinque.com/           "Spinque: search design"